 - do healthcare consulting (I won’t discuss this in this post)

 A digital nomad physician as of 2019 is either a family medicine doctor or an ER doctor or an internal medicine doctor.
-Pediatric, dermatology, ophthalmology, psychiatry, and radiology are coming online as well, but each has their own limitations for the time being.
+Pediatric, dermatology, ophthalmology, psychiatry, and radiology are coming online as well, but each has its own limitations for the time being.

 To be a digital nomad physician you would want to ideally have multiple state medical licenses.
 You would want to have more than 1 telemedicine client so that you always have patients to see when you want to.
 And you would want to develop your skills on the side to eventually become a medical director or project manager in this space – if you’re so inclined.